datnm8x/swiftysign/README.md

 # swiftysign
-Re-sign IPAs from command line or an easy-to-use UI
+Re-sign IPAs from command line or an easy-to-use UI.
+Based off of https://github.com/qiaoxueshi/iReSign